HydroshieldMKII/wireguard-setup/README.md

 ## Overview

-This script automates the installation and configuration of WireGuard VPN with an integrated kill switch on Debian-based Linux systems.
-The kill switch prevents traffic leakage by blocking all non-VPN connections if the VPN disconnects unexpectedly, ensuring your privacy and security.
+This script automates the installation and configuration of WireGuard VPN and implements a kill switch to prevent data leaks in case of VPN disconnection.

 ## Features

-- Automatically installs WireGuard, resolvconf, and UFW (Uncomplicated Firewall)
+- Automatically installs WireGuard and resolvconf
 - Configures WireGuard with your provided configuration
-- Implements a robust kill switch that blocks all non-VPN traffic if the VPN disconnects
+- Implements a kill switch that blocks all non-VPN traffic if the VPN disconnects
 - Preserves local network access (192.168.0.0/24)

 ## Requirements